Samsung Galaxy Note 4 refurbished batteries get recalled due to overheating concerns

 Protecting 3D printers from cyberattacks could be as simple as listening carefully

-This is probably the last bit of piece of news Samsung wanted to pop up in headlines in the weeks leading up to the Note 8 launch.
+This is probably the last bit of news Samsung wanted to pop up in headlines in the weeks leading up to the Note 8 launch.
 Though, to be fair, this latest battery recall isn’t actually on Samsung.

 The US Consumer Product Safety Commission has issued a recall for refurbished Galaxy Note 4 batteries.
 While the news has undeniable echoes of last year’s massive Note 7 disaster, this time out, the fault appears to fall at the feet of potentially counterfeited batteries supplied by FedEx.